BARANGAY SAN JOSE HISTORY

 It divided into seven blocks namely: Block1, Block 2, and Block 3 to Block 7.

-Barangay San Jose classified as Rural Barangay, it has a total population of six thousand four hundred thirty eight (6,438) as of 2005, and a household population of nine hundred forty six (946).
+Barangay San Jose classified as Rural Barangay, it has a total population of nine thousand six hundred six (9,606) as of 2020, and a household population of two thousand eighty five (2,085).

 Barangay San Jose is Barangay wherein agriculture is their primary source of livelihood.
 Almost 90 % of the total populace in this area was farmers.
 They cultivate palay, corn, vegetables and sugar cane depending on the season of planting.
 Others were employees, laborers, construction workers, drivers, and so on.
 Some have their mini business stall that serves them as their source of livelihood.